 The 6 Best D.C.-Area Neighborhoods to Celebrate the Holiday Season

-Celebrating its fifth year, there’s also a menorah lighting on Dec.
-2 at 5:30 p.m.
-The BID partners with the Hill Havurah to light a menorah at the Eastern Market Metro Plaza.
-There are potato latkes, jelly doughnuts, hot chocolate, and coffee on hand too.
+There’s also a menorah lighting in December; the BID partners with the Hill Havurah to light a menorah at the Eastern Market Metro Plaza.
+There are potato latkes, jelly doughnuts, hot chocolate, and coffee on hand, too.

-Art lovers flock to Georgetown’s GLOW, an outdoor light art exhibition.
-There are 10 installations from 16 local and international artists running from Dec.
-1 through Jan.
-6, 2019.
+Art lovers flock to Georgetown’s GLOW, an annual outdoor light art exhibition.
+There are 11 installations from local and international artists running from Dec.
+6 through Jan.
+5, 2020.